mrkline/promptoglyph/README.md

 That's all.
 There are no dependencies.

-promptd will be added as a [Dub](http://code.dlang.org) package soon-ish.
+promptoglyph will be added as a [Dub](http://code.dlang.org) package soon-ish.

 ## How do I use it for my prompt?